Chandan-39/my_portfolio/README.md

 ## 👨‍💻 About Me

 Hi!
-I'm **Chandan Gowda N G**, a passionate Full Stack Developer with a B.E. in Mechanical Engineering (2025).
-I specialize in building modern, scalable web applications using technologies like **Java, Spring Boot, ReactJS, Django, HTML, CSS, JavaScript** and **MySQL**.
+I'm **Chandan Gowda N G**, a passionate Full Stack Developer with a B.E. in Mechanical Engineering (2024).
+I specialize in building modern, scalable web applications using technologies like **Java, Python, Spring Boot, ReactJS, Django, HTML, CSS, JavaScript** and **MySQL, ORACLE, MongoDB**.

 My focus is on crafting real-world digital solutions—from intuitive user interfaces to secure, high-performance backends.
 I enjoy learning new technologies and building projects that solve real problems.

 ---

-## 🌟 Live Demo

 ---

 ## 🚀 Projects